secanakbulut/dice-roller/README.md

 - `script.js` rolling, stats, chi-square

 licensed under PolyForm Noncommercial 1.0.0, see LICENSE. personal and hobby use is fine, commercial use is not.

+Note: the chi-square check holds off until at least 5 rolls per face so it does not flag a perfectly fine die just because you only rolled it ten times.